Children with Special Needs

-Parents of children with special needs may have additional concerns and considerations in finding child care that is sensitive and respectful.
+Parents of children with special needs may have additional considerations in finding child care that is sensitive and respectful.

 “Questions to Ask When Seeking Child Care for Children with Special Needs,” from the Center for Inclusive Child Care, helps family members when they seek an early care and education program for a child with special needs.

 These resources help families access services and child care to help their children grow and develop.

 Help Me Grow

 Help Me Grow’s is a referral portal that connects infants, toddlers, and preschoolers with developmental concerns to their local school district’s early intervention or preschool special education program.
 The school district’s response may include a screening or evaluation to determine eligibility for support services at no cost, regardless of income level or family immigration status.
 If you have questions about your child’s development, or if you think your child might need extra help to learn, visit the website or call 866.693.4769.